Pricing referenced from URA caveats & developer releases Updated June 2026

 Which projects genuinely put your children within priority distance of top primary schools, and which ones are stretching the truth.

-Why 9 developers fought over one site and zero developers bid on another, and what that tells you about each location's long-term prospects.
+Why 9 developers fought over one site while another required an $810 million en bloc just to unlock, and what each path tells you about the location's long-term trajectory.

 Which of the 6 is built for families wanting space, which is built for investors chasing yield, and which is built for upgraders who want value, so you stop comparing projects that were never meant for you.